abaphacks/ABAP-Sequential-vs-Parallel-Processing/README.md

-How to Implement Parallel Processing ABAP to call BAPI ?
+How to Implement Parallel Processing in ABAP to call BAPI ?

 Complete tutorial